Obarun/66/doc/66-disable.md

 ## Dependencies handling

-In case of `'bundle'` or `'atomic'` services, any dependency chain will be automatically resolved.
+In case of `bundle`, `module` or `'atomic'` services, any dependency chain will be automatically resolved.
 It is unnecessary to manually define chained sets of dependencies.
 If FooA has a declared dependency on FooB, FooB will be automatically disabled as well when disabling FooA.
 This will run recursively until all dependencies are disabled.